kernladung/californium/README.md

-# ATTENTION
-Recent versions of the generated makefile may try to delete system files on `sudo make uninstall`!
-Dont use existing cmake-files and delete generated makefiles!
-I switched the build-system to ninja.

-# -
 A standalone application menu based on xdg and qt, notably for openbox, awesome, i3 and other window managers without a automatic xdg menu.

 ##### californium with default-theme and arc-icon-theme